siqixu/mr.pivw/README.md

 [1,] -0.01082175    1.131381        # The 95% confidence interval of the causal effect based on the normal approximation.

 $pval (Bootstrap Fieller)
-[1] 0.059                           # The P value for testing whether the causal effect is zero, which is based on the bootstrapping Fieller method..
+[1] 0.059                           # The P value for testing whether the causal effect is zero, which is based on the bootstrapping Fieller method.

 $CI (Bootstrap Fieller)
      lower bound upper bound